adrianiy/synth-ui/README.md

 As our team grows we are using more and more frameworks on our daily basis.
 We cannot be tied to a single framework anymore.

-The **SynthUI Design System** was created to help us **build products more efficiently**.
+The **GlyphUI Design System** was created to help us **build products more efficiently**.
 Established to be the **single source of truth** for product teams working on Drive products.
-The SynthUI Design System contains everything from Getting Started guides to core components and Vanilla Javascript functions intended to help product teams to desing and develop with speed, **consistency and quality, no matter which framework your team have choosen**.
+The GlyphUI Design System contains everything from Getting Started guides to core components and Vanilla Javascript functions intended to help product teams to desing and develop with speed, **consistency and quality, no matter which framework your team have choosen**.